-It is expected that the Company will have to pay negative interest on the proceeds that are held in the Escrow Account.
-The interest is based on the prevailing Euro short-term rate, which was expected to be negative during the period of this financials.
-The Sponsor subscribed 103,768 Units ("Additional Sponsor Subscription"), for an aggregate purchase price of €1,037,680 which was deposited in the Escrow Account to cover such negative interest
+As at the date of the IPO, it was expected that the Company would have to pay negative interest on the proceeds of the Offering held in the Escrow Account.
+This was due to the then prevailing negative Euro short-term rate, which was expected to remain negative during the period until the Initial Business Combination Deadline..
+The Sponsor subscribed 103,768 Units ("Additional Sponsor Subscription"), for an aggregate purchase price of €1,037,680 which was deposited in the Escrow Account at the time of the IPO to cover any such negative -interest paid by the Company.

-The gross proceeds from the Offering are deposited in the Escrow Account and the amounts held in the Escrow Account are held in cash.
-The total balance in the Escrow Account at 30 September 2022 was \notin 153,337,831 of which (i) \notin 3,078,450 relates to overfunding sponsor subscription, (ii) \notin 259,381 for the negative interest cover.
+The gross proceeds from the Offering were deposited in the Escrow Account and the amounts held in the Escrow Account are held in cash.
+The total cash balance in the Escrow Account as at 31 March 2023 was \in 154,363,783 of which (i) \in 3,078,450 relates to the Overfunding Sponsor Subscription (as defined below in note 8 a), (ii) \in 79,948 relates to the residual proceeds of the Additional Sponsor Subscription after deductions for the negative interest payments made by the Company: and (iii) \in 1,205,385 relates to positive interest earned on the cash held in the Escrow Account.